drdna/Fgraminearum/PhylogeneticIncongruence.md

 5. This produced the following tanglegram:
 ![LS-tanglegram-ML-trees.png](/data/LS-tanglegram-ML-trees.png)

 ### Note how the hi-speed regions fail to resolve the NA1, NA2, NA3, _F. gerlachii_ groupings and, furthermore, show extensive haplotype sharing between all groups.
 The NA1 group shows a number of splits because it is an admixed population, whose donor lineages show variable distance from NA2 and NA3.
+Otherise, NA1, NA2 and NA3 group members consiustently cluster together.